pualien/VMware-Snort3/README.md

 # VMware-Snort3
-VMware image with preconfigured snort2 and snor3.
+VMware Debian 8.1 image with snort3 and snort2 preconfigured.

 ###  Download